 Family Practice – Conditions Treated

 While in family practice, I saw the gammut of conditions.
 Of course, there were the well-known diagnoses: hypertension, pre- and diabetes, hyperlipidemia, heart failure (often, undiagnosed right-sided), COPD, asthma.
 I treated infections of all kinds (a robust knowledge of antibiotics and appropriate coverage/prescribing was essential).
 There was also extensive lab review; we diagnosed many rheumatological and hematological conditions.
 I found melanomas and carcinomas.
 I saw patients for thyroid issues, headaches, irritable bowel syndrome, anxiety, depression.
 It was all-encompassing, as expected.
-Thriving in family practice meant a dedication to continuing education, constant reading, and staying current to new guidelines and techniques.
+Thriving in family practice meant a dedication to continuing education and nursing refresher courses, constant reading, and staying current to new guidelines and techniques.

 Family practice also included a long list of people wanting small (office-compatible) dermatological procedures, like skin tag and wart removal, I&D of cysts and abscesses, and biopsies of suspicious moles and lesions.
 The suturing I had previously learned in daily orthopedic surgery came in handy.
 I also found that many FNPs want to do procedures but are not confident in performing them due to inadequate training in school and clinicals.
 Now, thankfully, there are readily-available courses for providers who need more experience and training.

 No area of medicine is or ever will be easy.
 Family practice is its own specific kind of challenging, with a constant stream of unpredictable clinical presentations, an innumerable variety of needs.
 Committed FP providers tend to love this variety and cannot imagine being hedged into one area or specialty, but the thing that I have consistently seen and heard that grounds them is the long-term relationships and love they have for their amazing patients.